 Do note that your router must have the direct Internet connection for you to access your drive over the internet.
 This will not work if your hard-disk is connected to a secondary router.
 You must connect your hard-disk to your primary router for this to work.

-If you have any questions or are facing any issues, please contact to Netgear Tech Support.
-Call on Netgear Tech Support toll-free number at 1-888-479-2017
+If you have any questions or are facing any issues, please contact to Netgear Support.
+Call on Netgear Technical Support toll-free number at +1 408 786 5518 for Setting up FTP access for your disk connected to Netgear Nighthawk